gardener/landscapercli/docs/reference/landscaper-cli_targets_create_kubernetes-cluster.md

 ```
   -h, --help                       help for kubernetes-cluster
-      --name string                name of the target
-      --namespace string           namespace of the target (optional)
-  -o, --output-file string         file path for the resulting target yaml
       --target-kubeconfig string   path to the kubeconfig where the created target object will point to
 ```